 3. Enrol online and top up your SHUcard

-Look out for an email about three weeks before you arrive, which will tell you what to do.
-If you don’t receive an email, contact firstname.lastname@example.org You'll also be able to download the SHUcard app and top up to receive loyalty benefits and 10% off in our catering outlets.
+it'll ask you to enrol and upload your picture ready for your SHU card, which will then be sent to you in the post.
+If you don’t receive an email, contact firstname.lastname@example.org or phone 0114 478 1478.
+You'll also be able to download the SHUcard app and top up to receive loyalty benefits and 10% off in our catering outlets.